Kapalabhati

+Kapalabhati (कपालभाति, "Skull-polishing") is a shatkarma, a purification in medieval hatha yoga.

+In medieval hatha yoga

-Kapalabhati (कपालभाति, "Skull-polishing") is an important shatkarma, a purification in hatha yoga.
-The word kapalabhati is made up of two Sanskrit words: kapāla meaning "skull", and bhāti meaning "shining, illuminating".
-It is intended mainly for cleaning the sinuses but according to the Gheranda Samhita has magical curative effects.
+The word kapalabhati is made up of two Sanskrit words: kapāla ("skull"), and bhāti ("shining").
+In medieval hatha yoga, the technique is one of the six shatkarmas, a preparatory purification intended mainly to clean the sinuses, but according to the Gheranda Samhita it has magical curative effects.

-In the Jivamukti Yoga of David Life and Sharon Gannon, three forms of Kapalabhati are practised, derived from the Gheranda Samhita 1:54: